Chem2527/Python-Flask-Web-Application/README.md

 if __name__ == '__main__':
     app.run(host='0.0.0.0', port=5000, debug=True)  # Listen on all network interfaces

-Finally we are good to run the application form from browser through p.ip:5000 and once we filled and submitted the form it will show below images
+## Finally we are good to run the application form from browser through p.ip:5000 and once we filled and submitted the form it will show below images and we can access this data from postgresql and verify the same.

 ![image](https://github.com/user-attachments/assets/7a759592-f66d-4b29-8c64-71c6fdf844b1)